Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 ----------------------------

 The fastest way to get started with loops, is to override functionality of an existing loop.
-Lightning has 4 main loops it uses: :class:`~pytorch_lightning.loops.fit_loop.FitLoop` for fitting (training and validating), :class:`~pytorch_lightning.loops.dataloader.evaluation_loop.EvaluationLoop` for validating or testing, :class:`~pytorch_lightning.loops.dataloader.prediction_loop.PredictionLoop` for predicting.
+Lightning has 4 main loops which relies on : :class:`~pytorch_lightning.loops.fit_loop.FitLoop` for fitting (training and validating), :class:`~pytorch_lightning.loops.dataloader.evaluation_loop.EvaluationLoop` for validating or testing, :class:`~pytorch_lightning.loops.dataloader.prediction_loop.PredictionLoop` for predicting.